-107. The Bureau will consider the requests which are presented at its meetings and will make recommendations thereon to the Committee.
+97. The Bureau will consider the requests which are presented at its meetings and will make recommendations thereon to the Committee.
 The Secretariat will forward the Bureau's recommendation to all the States members of the Committee.

-108. If the recommendation is positive, the Secretariat will proceed with all the preparatory work necessary for implementing the technical co-operation immediately after the Committee has decided to approve the project.
+98. If the recommendation is positive, the Secretariat will proceed with all the preparatory work necessary for implementing the technical co-operation immediately after the Committee has decided to approve the project.

-109. At the Committee meeting, the Committee will make a decision on each request for technical cooperation, and for emergency assistance and training beyond amounts authorized for approval by the Chairperson and Bureau, taking account of the Bureau's recommendation.
+99. At the Committee meeting, the Committee will make a decision on each request for technical cooperation, and for emergency assistance and training beyond amounts authorized for approval by the Chairman and Bureau, taking account of the Bureau's recommendation.
 Representatives of a States Party, whether or not a member of the Committee, shall not speak to advocate the approval of an assistance request submitted by that State, but only to deal with a point of information in answer to a question.
 The Committee's decisions will be forwarded to the States Parties and the Centre will proceed to implement approved projects.

-110. The above schedule does not apply, however, to projects the cost of which does not exceed a ceiling of US\$30,000 for which the following simplified procedure will be applied.
+100. The above schedule does not apply, however, to projects the cost of which does not exceed a ceiling of \$30,000 for which the following simplified procedure will be applied.

-- (a) In the case of requests not exceeding US\$20,000, the Secretariat after examining the dossier and receiving the advice of ICCROM, ICOMOS or IUCN, as appropriate, will forward the request accompanied by all other relevant documents directly to the Chairperson, who is authorized to take decisions on the financing of such projects up to the total amount set aside for this purpose in the annual allocation from the World Heritage Fund, on the understanding that no more than 20 percent of the total annual assistance budget, including technical cooperation and training (but excluding emergency assistance and preparatory assistance, for which separate rules have been established) may be allocated by the Chairperson.
-The Chairperson is not authorized to approve requests submitted by his own country. - (b) The Bureau is authorized to approve requests up to a maximum of US\$30,000 except for requests from States members of the Bureau; in such cases, the Bureau can only make recommendations to the Committee. - (v) Assistance for educational, information and promotional activities - 111. (a) at the regional and international levels:
+- (a) In the case of requests not exceeding \$20,000, the Secretariat after examining the dossier and receiving the advice of ICCROM, ICOMOS or IUCN, as appropriate, will forward the request accompanied by all other relevant documents directly to the Chairperson, who is authorized to take decisions on the financing of such projects up to the total amount set aside for this purpose in the annual allocation from the World Heritage Fund, on the understanding that no more than 20 percent of the total annual assistance budget, including technical cooperation and training (but emergency assistance excluding and preparatory assistance, for which separate rules have been established) may be allocated by the Chairperson.
+The Chairperson is not authorized to approve requests submitted by his own country. - (b) The Bureau is authorized to approve requests up to a maximum of \$30,000 except for requests from States members of the Bureau; in such cases, the Bureau can only make recommendations to the Committee. - (v) Assistance for promotional activities - 101. (a) at the regional and international levels: - 37

-With reference to Article 27 of the Convention, the Committee has agreed to support programmes, activities and the holding of meetings that could:
+The Committee has agreed to support the holding of meetings which could:

 - help to create interest in the Convention within the countries of a given region;

-- create a greater awareness of the different issues related to the implementation of the Convention to promote more active involvement in its application; - be a means of exchanging experiences; - stimulate joint education, information and promotional programmes and activities, especially when they involve the participation of young people for the benefit of World Heritage conservation. - (b) at the national level:
+- create a greater awareness of the different issues related to the implementation of the Convention to promote more active involvement in its application;

+- be a means of exchanging experiences;

+- stimulate joint promotional activities.

+- (b) at the national level: